etouraille/agora/README.md

 ```
 You need a mercure server for the application to work properly.
 The mercure server is set on remote host. the ~/agora/production permits
-lauch this mercure server.
+to launch this mercure server.
-you can also uses (https://mercure.rocks/docs/hub/install)[this]
+you can also uses [this](https://mercure.rocks/docs/hub/install) to install it locally

  * install dependencies
 ```shell